This article will discuss the different types of beetles in Delaware.

 They live in moist areas, such as under logs and boards.
 Like beetles in Delaware, these insects can fly and feed on rotting wood and plants.

-The most distinguishing characteristic of this beetle is the long slender antennae that are about three times as long as their body.
+This beetle’s most distinguishing characteristic is its long, slender antennae that are about three times as long as their body.

 The Large Rove Beetle has an oval-shaped body with elytra that have either a purple, red, or blue sheen, depending on the species.